-Wondering about my link disclosures on posts?
+Wondering about Our disclosures on This Website?

 think that’s rude have been slow to comply).

 And really, the FTC probably has your best interests at heart. we appreciate your trust and will never recommend anything unless we believe in it and would do it/use it/buy it ourselves.
 Our opinions are never for sale and never have been.

 Got it?
 Thought so.
 Hopefully the FTC will, too.